MaximusMutschler/Virtual-Neural-Style-Transfer-Webcam-for-Linux/readme.md

 transfer model dir (-c) and in corresponding subdirs.
 Press CTRL-2 to load the previous style
 Press CTRL-3 to load the next style
-Some style models achieve better results if the styled image is smaller or larger.
+Some style models achieve better results if the image to style is smaller or larger.
 This does not change the video output size.
 Press CTRL-4 to decrease the scale factor of the model input
 Press CTRL-5 to increase the scale factor of the model input